pine-lang/pine-lang/src/pine/PROGRESS.md

 ```
 customers "Acme Inc."
 ```

-### [ ] Use the schema to determine the relationships between tables

-Currently, I am relying on a convention i.e. table names are always camel case and the forign keys follow the same convention.
-This will definitely not hold true for all schemas.

 ### [ ] Automatically figure out the relationship between entities if they are not directly related